greje656/Questions/validation.md

 ### Investigating material differences ###

-The first thing we noticed is an excess in reflection intensity for reflections with a large incident angles.
-Arnold supports [light path expressions](https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to identify which term caused the difference between ours and their results.
-In this particular case we quickly identified that we had an energy conservation issue due to a double contribution of the Fresnel and diffuse terms:
+The first thing we noticed is an excess in reflection intensity for reflections with large incident angles.
+Arnold supports [light path expressions](https://support.solidangle.com/display/A5AFMUG/Introduction+to+Light+Path+Expressions) which made it very easy to compare and identify the term causing the differences.
+In this particular case we quickly identified that we had an energy conservation problem.
+Specifically the contribution from the Fresnel reflections was not removed from the diffuse contribution:

 ![](images/fix1.jpg)

-With scenes with a lot of smooth reflective surfaces, the impact can be quite noticable:
+Scenes with a lot of smooth reflective surfaces demonstrates the impact of this issue noticeably:

 ![](images/fixc.gif)
 ![](images/fixa.gif)